-Adding a human element in your photo makes it look desirable.
+Adding a human element to your photo makes it look desirable.
 It’s an excellent way of practicing photography at home.
 Examples of these instances include; a hand stirring a pot or holding a plate.
 Showing a hand pouring coffee while having a breakfast set up is also appealing to the eye.
 This helps you establish the scale and add a part that will offer an amazing review to your consumers’ eyes.

 11. Don’t cook the food completely.

 Another tip is to help keep the food looking plump and also juicy.
-You can take the photos once the food is half cooked, and return it to cook before eating.
+You can take photos once the food is half cooked, and return it to cook before eating.
 Doing this helps in keeping the food looking shriveled.

 12. The plates need to be clean

-Since the plates are props for holding foods, you need to ensure that they are 100 percent clean and flawless.
+Since the plates are props for holding food, you need to ensure that they are 100 percent clean and flawless.
 A little flaw would make your picture look unattractive.
 Perfect food photography requires perfection.
 Any imperfection that crops up may cause the food dish to look messy or incomplete.